Bylissss/bylissss.github.io/_posts/2025-06-04-how-not-to-attend-a-game-jam.markdown

 ---
 layout:     post
-title:      Disassembling Bomberman
+title:      How to not Attend a Game Jam
 date:       2025-06-03 21:32:20 +0300
-tags:       disassembly nes retro
+tags:       gamedev gamejam unity
 ---
 Lorem ipsum